kodhiline/lecture-notes/content/notes/tl2103/m-plot-color-marker-line.md

 + Save figure as PDF.
 + Download it to local folder.
 + Upload it to https://cloudconvert.com/pdf-to-svg.
-+ Conver it to PDF.
++ Convert it to PDF.
 + Download SVG file.

 ## code